 - Tax Compliance: Are you prepared to file your individual and business tax return on time?
 Have you considered how coronavirus legislation has impacted your situation?
 Do you have over 50 full-time equivalent employees?
 If yes, have you filed the appropriate 1094 and 1095-C forms?

 Dive Deeper: Top Tax Planning Strategies for Your Organization

 - Technology: Have you recently reviewed your technology needs and whether your current software systems are up to date and giving you the information you need?
 Do you need to explore additional options?
 Technology is innovating faster than ever, but many businesses’ ERP implementations are stuck in the past.

 Dive Deeper: How to Choose the Best Accounting Software for Your Business

 - Cybersecurity: Have you adequately protected your systems, data and business reputation?
 Have you adequately identified the cyber threats your business may face?
 Have you prepared proper training for your staff to prevent a cybersecurity threat?

 - Data Analytics: Are you able to use your data to make informed decisions?
 Can your company make sense of its data chaos?
 Do you have the proper access to your data?
 Do you know the source of your current data and the health of that information?

-Dive Deeper: 5 Step Process to Start Your Data Journey
+Dive Deeper: How to Make Your Company a Data Company

-- Wealth Planning: Are your tax and investment decisions working together?
+- Wealth Planning: How has COVID-19 affected you financially?
+Are your tax and investment decisions working together?
 Do you know the tax impact of liquidating one asset versus another?
 Do you have an investment strategy?
 Do you have the right insurance coverage in place?
 Have you thought about the type of legacy you would like to leave?
 Understanding your wealth and planning for your financial future are important.